Huff (TV series)

-Huff (stylized as HUFF!) is an American comedy-drama television series that aired on Showtime from November 7, 2004, to June 25, 2006.
+Huff (stylized as HUFF!) is an American comedy-drama television series starring Hank Azaria that aired on Showtime from November 7, 2004, to June 25, 2006.
 It won three Primetime Emmy Awards from ten nominations, as well as being nominated for a Golden Globe Award and a Screen Actors Guild Award.

 The storyline is centered around psychiatrist Craig Huffstodt.
 He is a good therapist and middle-aged family man in the middle of a mid-life crisis.
 His own family's private lives are chaotic, including a mentally incurable brother Teddy, who fascinates Craig's adolescent son, Byrd.

 Cast and characters

 Besides Azaria, the cast included Paget Brewster, Blythe Danner (who won the Emmy Award in 2005 and 2006 for Outstanding Supporting Actress in a Drama Series for her role as Izzy), Oliver Platt, Anton Yelchin, Andy Comeau, Kimberly Brooks, Liza Lapira, and Faith Prince.

 Those making recurring guest appearances on the show during its first season included Lara Flynn Boyle, Robert Forster, Swoosie Kurtz, Annie Potts, and Faith Prince.
 In its second season, Huff also managed to attract high-profile recurring guest stars, including Sharon Stone and Anjelica Huston.